-The Association of Baltimore Area Grantmakers is the region’s premier resource on philanthropy, dedicated to informing grantmakers and improving our community.
-ABAG was founded in 1983 to provide a forum in which colleagues could address common problems, approaches and interests.
-Our members include more than 145 private and community foundations, donor advised funds, and corporations with strategic grantmaking programs – representing the vast majority of institutional giving in our area.
+As the region’s premier resource on philanthropy dedicated to informing grantmakers and improving our community, ABAG membership includes more than 135 private and community foundations, corporations, donor advised funds, giving circles and public charities, representing the vast majority of institutional giving in our area.

 The Association of Corporate Contributions Professionals (ACCP) is a membership organization open to for-profit companies or corporate funded foundations that have corporate responsibility or corporate citizenship programs.
 ACCP is a 501(c)(6) nonprofit organization.
 Join to access tools and training that can help you more effectively navigate the ever-changing dynamics of corporate citizenship and maximize your corporation’s social investments.